Tony Odur: 2014 CAF Champions League

 In CAF Champions League 2014, KCCA FC vs El Merriekih Tony Odur went on a score sheet with one goal and another one from teammate Herman Wasswa to secure an away win against the Sudanese-based El Merriekih in the 1st leg, he also scored the only goal in the 2nd leg in which KCAA FC lost to El Merriekih at home, kampala, aggregate 3–2 in favour of KCCA FC.

 In CAF champions league 2014 Nkana vs KCCA FC, Odur scored a goal in the 26th in a game which end in 2–2 draw, and this made him the only player of KCCA to score in three games in CAF Champions league 2014 tournament.

 2003 to present

-Odur broke onto the scene in 2003 as an exciting youngster at Express FC.
-Together with the small Mark Mwambo, who has since quit the game, in midfield, they were the new kids on the block that came off the bench at the CECAFA club Championships that year to turn the game round.
-The two were the talking points at that time and very exciting and at the end of that season, they helped Express win the Kakungulu Cup.
-But more sticking is the wonderful late equalizer Odur scored in the 2004 Kakungulu Cup final against KCC.
+Odur broke onto the scene in 2003 as an youngster at Express FC.
+Together with Mark Mwambo in midfield, they came off the bench at the CECAFA club Championships.
+At the end of that season, they helped Express win the Kakungulu Cup.
+Odur scored a late equalizer in the 2004 Kakungulu Cup final against KCC.

 However, Odur is an aggressive player who would want his team to win at all costs.
 Odur joined Bunamwaya.
 He also had a professional trials stint in Denmark although he was not successful, and Tony had this to say, "I need to get a shot at such an opportunity again and that's why I'm working hard."